Here is a brief artist’s statement.

 I’m Sheila Atchley: artist, author, fire-kindler to women in the middle, a practitioner of beauty, and The Preacher’s odd wife.

 While I am equally drawn to words and art, words are my defining first love, and a big part of my art form.
-I'm here to encourage you with both paintbrush and pen.
+I'm here to encourage you with my paintbrush and pen.
 Hence, the paint brush and the ink pen in my sketchy little home-made logo:

 I believe “if I encourage the women, I encourage the world”.